 Out-of-market trips along with South by Southwest (SXSW) are our top lead generators for new prospects.
 With the cancellation of SXSW and limited travel, we saw a dip in our numbers; however, our team is working to close that gap through other means, and we continue to have success working with companies and securing their interest in the Austin Region despite being in a pandemic.”

 – Charisse Bodisch, Senior Vice President of Economic Development at the Austin Chamber of Commerce/Opportunity Austin

 In fact, several companies have announced expansions or relocations to the Austin area this year, albeit there was a stutter as we entered into COVID-19.
-At of the end of July 2020, the Chamber had tracked 65 expansions and 26 relocations announcing 12,590 new jobs.
-Compared to end of year 2019 (118 expansions, 58 relocations and 13,562 jobs) and year-to-date July 2019 (68 expansions, 34 relocations and 7,560 jobs), it is possible this year may be a top year for job creation.
+At the end of July 2020, the Chamber had tracked 65 expansions and 26 relocations announcing 12,590 new jobs.
+Compared to the end of the year 2019 (118 expansions, 58 relocations, and 13,562 jobs) and year-to-date July 2019 (68 expansions, 34 relocations, and 7,560 jobs), it is possible this year may be a top year for job creation.

 Not Far Behind Lead Generation Goals

 While the Opportunity Austin team has been limited on the number of site visits and roadshows they can do this year due to travel restrictions (48 out-of-market/South by Southwest (SXSW) meetings in July year-to-date compared to 175 at this point last year), they are still not far behind their lead generation goals.
 They have generated 132 new leads this year of their 250 lead goal and are only 22 leads behind this point last year.